zainalabidin85/alphaCat/ESP32/README.md

 - **WebSocket streaming** for instant browser feedback
 - **Full compatibility with Arduino IDE 2.x**

-This project is designed for **agriculture engineering**, precision spraying, IoT-enabled robotics, research, and prototyping.
+This project is designed for **agricultural engineering**, precision spraying, IoT-enabled robotics, research, and prototyping.

 ---